UTA looks to extend streak vs La.-Monroe | WTOP

-BOTTOM LINE: Texas-Arlington looks for its sixth straight win in the head-to-head series over ULM.
-In its last five wins against the Warhawks, Texas-Arlington has won by an average of 11 points.
+BOTTOM LINE: Texas-Arlington looks for its seventh straight win in the head-to-head series over ULM.
+In its last six wins against the Warhawks, Texas-Arlington has won by an average of 10 points.
 ULM’s last win in the series came on Feb.
 15, 2018, an 84-71 victory.

-TEAM LEADERS: Texas-Arlington’s Shahada Wells has averaged 16.6 points and 2.2 steals while Sam Griffin has put up 13.9 points.
-For the Warhawks, Koreem Ozier has averaged 12.9 points and 4.4 rebounds while Josh Nicholas has put up 8.4 points.OUTSTANDING OZIER: Ozier has connected on 39.7 percent of the 68 3-pointers he’s attempted and has made 7 of 25 over his last five games.
-He’s also converted 63.3 percent of his foul shots this season.

-WINLESS WHEN: Texas-Arlington is 0-5 this year when it scores 64 points or fewer and 9-4 when it scores at least 65.
+TEAM LEADERS: Shahada Wells has averaged 16.6 points and 2.3 steals to lead the way for the Mavericks.
+Complementing Wells is Sam Griffin, who is accounting for 14.4 points per game.
+The Warhawks have been led by Koreem Ozier, who is averaging 12.4 points and 4.4 rebounds.

+FACILITATING THE OFFENSE: Griffin has either made or assisted on 48 percent of all Texas-Arlington field goals over the last three games.
+The sophomore guard has 28 field goals and eight assists in those games.

+SHARING THE BURDEN: Texas-Arlington is a perfect 5-0 when at least five of its players score 10 or more points.
+The team is 5-9 when fewer than five Mavericks players score in double-figures.

-STREAK STATS: ULM has lost its last five road games, scoring 60.4 points, while allowing 71.6 per game.
+STREAK STATS: ULM has lost its last six road games, scoring 59.7 points, while allowing 70.2 per game.

-DID YOU KNOW: Texas-Arlington has made 9.2 3-pointers per game this season, which is second-best among Sun Belt teams.
+DID YOU KNOW: Texas-Arlington has committed a turnover on just 17.3 percent of its possessions this season, which is the second-lowest percentage among all Sun Belt teams.
+The Mavericks have turned the ball over only 12.7 times per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25